A lot of people come to Arrowtown for a wander around town, learn about the towns history, and have a bite to eat before heading back to Queenstown.

 READ THE FULL POST: THE NEW CHUM GULLY TRACK

-This is a long hike up to the top of the Crown Range making it one of the best walks in Arrowtown for those who like a big day out walking.
+This is a classic long South Island hike.
+This takes you up to the top of the Crown Range making it one of the best walks in Arrowtown for those who like a big day out walking.

 The majority of the walk is on nice and easy terrain that’s not overly technical unlike the walk below which is a similar length, but tougher terrain.

-The great part about most of the Arrowtown walks, especially this one, is the minimal effort it takes to get above the tree line.
+The great part about most of the Arrowtown walking tracks, especially this one, is the minimal effort it takes to get above the tree line.
 That means you get incredible views pretty much all the time.
 From the summit, you’ll see mountains, lakes, and the Wakatipu Basin.

 If the photos above don’t convince you to do this walk, click on the link below for more.